TACC/a2cps-datastore-enrollment/README.md

-# Blood Draw Reporting for the A2CPS program
+# Generic Template Reporting for the A2CPS program
-Docker container of Dash App to display A2CPS trial blood draw reporting metrics.
+Docker container of Dash App to display A2CPS trial Generic Template reporting metrics.

 ## Version History